-Registrars are offered a mock MFPH ahead of taking the final exam.
-In most cases this is organised by the Programme.
-However, alternative arrangements may be made for StRs to attend a mock within another region if this cannot be arranged locally.
+Registrars are offered a mock MFPH ahead of taking the final exam organised by the Training Programme.

 3.6 Study Leave for Registrars

 Study leave aims to:

 - ✓ Enhance education, training and learning. - ✓ Be incorporated as an integral part of the education and training process. - ✓ Provide education and training not easily acquired in the clinical setting e.g. the acquisition of a theoretical knowledge base. - ✓ Support the delivery of curriculum targets. - ✓ Be considered as part of the appraisal process between the Registrar and their Educational Supervisor.